Ultis/rawr/ReadMe.txt

-Rawr Beta 8
+Rawr Beta 9
 ------------
 Thanks for helping test out Rawr.
-Beta 8 doesn't include a ton of new features, but it does fill in enough for me to consider Rawr to be feature complete for bears.
-This'll be the last version for a while, as I'm going to begin on generalizing the code to support many different comparison systems, and.
-Check out the version history for details.
+Beta 9 is mostly a bug fix and under-the-hood release.
+Beta 8 had several nasty bugs, most of which should be fixed in Beta 9.
+Additionally, alot has been done to prepare Rawr for being generalized so that we can have a cat version.
+You may notice that both enchants and buffs are now loaded dynamically from two new xml files, instead of being hard-coded in the app code.
+Due to the number of low-level changes in Beta 9, I honestly expect a bug or two to slip through, so please check for a new version (probably Beta 9a or 9b) soon.
+Check out the version history for details of what's changed since Beta 8.
 Anyway, as usual, if you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.

 FAQ
 ---
- Q: I launched Rawr, but I just see a black window with some red text on it.
-Has it hung?
- A: No, just let it go for a min.
-On the first launch of Rawr, it will download all the icons for items it knows about, from the Armory.
-This can take 1-2 minutes, possibly more on slow connections.
-If anything goes wrong, it'll display an error message.
-Just be patient, please. :)
+ Q: The calculations don't match my character screen.
+Are they wrong?
+ A: Most likely, no. First, the calculations in Rawr are for combat against raid boss mobs, which changes the chances to be missed, to dodge, to be crushed, and to be crit, so you'll see values off by 0.6% from what the character sheet says.
+Additionall, WoW sometimes rounds stats oddly, when many buffs are involved.
+I've gone to great lengths to make Rawr as accurate as possible, but it'll still calculate Stamina and Agility off by 1 in about 5 to 10% of cases.
+That in turn may make your health, dodge, and armor off by a tiny amount as well.
+Anyway, that's rare, and even when it does happen, the difference is *extremely* negligable, so don't worry about it.
+If you do find a situation where other calculations are off, or any of those are off significantly, please let me know.
+I want to ensure Rawr is as accurate as possible.

  Q: I get an error on load, "To run this application you must first install..." or "The application failed to initialize properly (0xc0000135)."
 How do I fix this?
  A: Install .NET Framework 2.0 from Microsoft.
 If it still doesn't work, uninstall .NET Framework completely, reinstall .NET Framework 2.0, and try Rawr again.
 Download link for .NET Framework 2.0 from Microsoft: http://go.microsoft.com/fwlink/?linkid=32168

  Q: There's an item missing!
 Can you please add [Some Item]?
  A: No, I designed Rawr so that I wouldn't need to update it with new items every time a new tanking item was found.
 You can add items to it yourself, very fast, and very easily.
 Look the item up on wowhead or thottbot, and remember the item ID # from the URL on wowhead or thottbot.
 Goto Tools > Edit Items, click Add, type that item ID # in, hit OK, and *poof*, you'll have the item.
 Another thing you can do, after loading your character from the Armory, is choose Tools > Load Possible Upgrades from Armory.
-This feature will take *a while*, like 5+ min, but will download all the items that the Armory thinks are potential upgrades for you, and Rawr agrees are potentially upgrades.
+This feature will take *a while*, like 5+ min, but will download all the items that Rawr and the Armory thinks are potential upgrades for you.
 It's a good idea to run this a few days after a major content patch.
+However, the Armory is commonly unstable immediately after a major content patch, so expect errors if you don't wait a few days.

  Q: Can you make it, or does Rawr work for Cats, Moonkin, or Trees?
- A: Right now, no, my focus is on Bears.
-Once I'm fully satisfied with Rawr's support for Bears, I'll probably start on Cats.
+ A: I'm beginning to shift my focus from Bears to both Bears and Cats.
+A cat version is in the works, please be patient!
+After that's decently working, I expect many other spinoffs to be made, such as for Moonkin, Trees, or even different classes.

 Version History
 ---------------
+Beat 9:
+ - Fixed several crashing bugs introduced in Beta 8
+ - Buffs and Enchants are now dynamically loaded from xml files in the Rawr folder.
+While there is no way to edit them in Rawr, yet, you can at least edit buffs and enchants now, by editing the BuffCache.xml and EnchantCache.xml files, and relaunching Rawr.
+ - Added mouseovers giving more info for Overall/Mitigation/Survival Points, and Armor Mitigation value.
+ - Minor bugfixes and code cleanups in preparation for generalizing Rawr so that many modules can be made, like Rawr.Cat for kitties.

 Beta 8:
  - Rawr now records and displays item quality (rare, epic, etc).
 If you reuse your ItemCache.xml from a previous version, you'll need to refresh the item data for each item you want to see the quality of.
 Thanks to Wicks for this functionality!
  - Added support for Finger enchants.